Anosmin-1

+Function

 During neural crest cell development, anosmin-1 plays a role in cranial neural cell formation by spatiotemporal regulation.

 Secreated anosmin-1 enhances FGF activity by promoting FGF8-FGFR1 complex formation, whereas inhibits both BMP5 and WNT3A activities.

 As a results, orchestrated regulation of FGF, BMP, and WNT by anosmin-1 control EMT and MET during neural crest cell development.

 In human retinal pigment epithelial cell (RPE), the expression of anosmin-1 is regulated by TGF-β which remain to be investigated.

+Structure and pathology

 Anosmin-1 is encoded by a gene ANOS1 (earlier called ADMLX, KAL, KAL1, KALIG1).
 In human it is located on the X chromosome at Xp22.3 and is affected in some male individuals with Kallmann syndrome.
 This gene codes for a protein of the extracellular matrix named anosmin-1, which is involved in the migration of certain nerve cell precursors (neuroendocrine GnRH cells) during embryogenesis.
 Deletion or mutation of this gene results in loss of the functional protein and affects the proper development of the olfactory nerves and olfactory bulbs.
 In addition, neural cells that produce GnRH fail to migrate to the hypothalamus.

 Clinically, mutation results in the X-linked form of Kallmann syndrome.
 Individuals with Kallmann syndrome experience anosmia (lack of smell) and do not go through puberty (hypothalamic hypogonadotropic hypogonadism).

 ANOS1 is made of 14 exons and spans 120-200 kilobases.
 Mutations of ANOS1 may account for 14% of the cases of familial Kallmann syndrome and 11% of male sporadic cases.